quay/enhancements/enhancements/auto-pruning.md

 ## Summary

 In order for a container registry to run cost effectively unused resources should be deleted to reclaim storage space.
 This task should be done automatically in Quay by deleting unused tags through a given policy.
 The policy used should be configured by the user and a variety policy options should be given.
-Examples of initial policies would be: prune tags older than X number of days, prune tags when more than 100 are present.
+Examples of initial policies would be prune tags older than X number of days or prune tags when more than 100 are present.

 ## Motivation

-Reclaiming space is essential in running a cost effecient registry.
+Reclaiming space is essential in running a cost efficient registry.
 Having this done automatically within Quay removes the need for manual intervention or custom software.

 ### Goals